sourav642/Title-Generation-of-Articles-using-Recurrent-Neural-Networks/README.md

 # Title-Generation-of-Articles-using-Recurrent-Neural-Networks
 ### Final Year Project, Department of Computer Science and Engineering, Heritage Institute of Technology, Kolkata.

+The project deals with generation of Titles from Research Articles' abstracts using primariliy Encoder Decoder RNN with the use of attention and other deep learning techniques.

 > Project Mentor : Prof. Sujay Saha (Assistant Professor,Department of Computer Science & Engineering)

 #### Team Members :